-Asch, Timothy, and Patsy Asch, dirs. and screenwriters.
+Asch, Timothy, and Patsy Asch, dirs. and scrs.
 A Balinese Trance Seance.
-1978.
+Timothy Asch & Patsy Asch, 1978.

-———, dirs. and screenwriters.
+———, dirs. and scrs.
 Releasing the Spirits: A Village Cremation in Bali.
-1979.
+Timothy Asch & Patsy Asch, 1979.

-Asch, Timothy, Patsy Asch, and Linda Connor, dirs. and screenwriters.
+Asch, Timothy, Patsy Asch, and Linda Connor, dirs. and scrs.
 Jero on Jero: A Balinese Trance Seance Observed.
-1980.
+Timothy Asch, Patsy Asch, & Linda Connor, 1980.